 We ship fabric rolled on a cardboard tube to minimise creasing – this makes a parcel about 150cm long.
 Some sensitive fabrics are packed on a suspended tube inside a larger box.
 These can be unwieldy and are often 160cm long.
 Large rolls can be heavy, weighing in excess of 20kg.

 Curtains and blinds are wrapped in plastic and then shipped in cardboard boxes.

-Fabric treated with Fire Retardant usually is first sent to the treatment works before being shipped to you, so please note that this can add up to 10 days.
+Fabric treated with Fire Retardant usually is first sent to the treatment works before being shipped to you or your upholsterer, so please note that this can add ~ 10 working days for processing.
 Also note that treated fabric can be significantly heavier than the raw material.

 Chairs are delivered wrapped in heavy duty plastic and protective wrapping applied to legs.

 Paint tins are delivered in special protective cardboard boxes, but large orders will be delivered on a small pallet.

 Our standard deliveries are not timed services.
 In certain situations express services are available for additional charges.